skylarkcob/sb-core/readme.txt

 * 22/08/2019: Add feature make user verify email address and phone number for viewing site.
 * 19/08/2019: Add custom-ajax.php from theme.
 * 19/08/2019: Update for Ads extension can only display on mobile or desktop.
 * 19/08/2019: Add Facebook Account Kit for Account extension.
-Now user can login by using phone number or email address.
+Now user can log in by using phone number or email address.
 * 26/07/2019: Update WooCommerce extension hides tab heading in content by default.
 * 23/07/2019: Change plugin version for skipping update.
 * 08/06/2019: Add WooCommerce supports gallery zoom, lightbox and slider.